andrewwhitehead/split-accum/README.md

   as individual partitions are evaluated independently.
 - 100 partitions can be signed in about 50ms.
 Once a partition is fully revoked, it does not need to be signed again.
-- A membership proof can be generated in about 7ms and verified in about 8ms.
-Only the verifier needs to perform pairing operations.
+- For the split accumulator, a membership proof can be generated in about 8ms and verified in about 9ms.
+For the traditional accumulator, the times are each about 2ms, and only the verifier needs to perform pairing operations.
-- A membership proof is 516 bytes and the revocation manager's public key is 288 bytes.
+- The proof size is 532 bytes for the split accumulator and 160 bytes for the traditional accumulator.

 For a concrete example (sizes are adjustable according to desired performance):

-- 10,000,000 members split into 400 partitions of 25,000, with 50 partitions (1,250,000
+- Create a registry of size 80,000,000 split into 500 partitions of 160,000 members each.
-  members) assigned to each of 8 update logs.
-- Revoking 1% of members per day (a much higher rate than generally expected).
+- Revoking 600 members per batch, and 300 batches/year over a 5-year lifespan.
-- About 640Kb per day is added to each log.
+- About 640Kb per day is added to the log.
-- Each holder processes 250 updates per day in around 25ms.
+- Each holder normally processes 250 updates per day in around 25ms.
-- After 60 days without updating, a holder would download 37.5Mb and process 15,000 updates in around 2s.
+- After 60 days without updating, a holder would download 37.5Mb before processing 15,000 updates in around 2s.

 A smaller registry of 10,000 members split into 4 partitions would grow by approximately